Cold bosons in optical lattices: a tutorial for Exact Diagonalization: Beyond the standard BHM

 In Fig.~\ref{fig:fluctioccnums}, we chose $\epsilon=100t$, and study a square lattice consisting of a single plaquette, that is, four sites.
 Accordingly, we observe $N-1=3$ peaks of the number fluctuations upon tuning from $U/t=0$ to large values of $U/t$.
 In order to infer which mechanisms produces the fluctuations, we have calculated the population of each site in the lattice, simply by taking the diagonal values of the OBDM, plotted in Fig.~\ref{fig:fluctioccnums}.
 When the fluctuation reaches a maximum, the population in the biased site decreases by one.
 Between two consecutive fluctuation peaks, the populations remain mainly constant, showing plateaus with a step structure.
 The last peak of the fluctuations, occurring at the largest value of $U/t$, indicates a transition into the MI phase: We find that for larger values of $U/t$, the population of all the sites takes the same integer value $q$, and the fluctuation decrease monotonically to zero.

-The values of $U/t$ for which fluctuation maxima appear can be parameterized by $U/t=100/i$, for $i=1,\cdots,N-1$.
-These values are easily explainable for the MI with $q=1$, keeping in mind the Hamiltonian in Eq.~(\ref{eq:Ham_phi_zero}): the migration happens when the energy of keeping the particles in the same site become greater than the extracting of one particle from the biased site to place it in other site without particles,
+The values of $U/t$ for which fluctuation maxima appear can be parametrized by $U/t=100/i$, for $i=1,\cdots,N-1$.
+These values are easily explainable for the MI with $q=1$, keeping in mind the Hamiltonian in Eq.~(\ref{eq:Ham_phi_zero}): the migration happens when the energy of keeping the particles in the same site becomes greater than extracting one particle from the biased site to place it in other site without particles,

 where we have neglected the hopping term $t$, which is small compared to $\epsilon$ and $U$.
 The subindex $B$ denotes the biased site.
 From this equation, we obtain the condition,

 where $n_B$ is a positive integer which $1<n_B \leq N$.